 A Short-Cut For Finding Great Stocks That Can Make You Wealthy

-If you’re interested in learning a short-cut for finding the same type of stocks that has made Warren Buffett one of the richest men in America, this cheat sheet is tailor made for you.
+If you’re interested in learning a short-cut for finding the same type of stocks that have made Warren Buffett one of the wealthiest men in America, this cheat sheet is tailor-made for you.

 Before we begin, I need to answer one question that comes up frequently: “wouldn’t it be easier to just invest in Berkshire Hathaway Stock?”